TechDocsStudio/biel-docs/docs/administration/projects.md

 Configure the AI model and behavior:

 - **Select model**: Choose from GPT or Claude models based on your needs and subscription plan.
-For more details, see [Models](../customization/models.md).
+See [Models](../customization/models.md).
 - **Define prompt**: Extend the default AI Assistant or create a custom prompt for specialized behavior.
-For more details, see [Custom prompt](../customization/custom-prompt.md).
+See [Custom prompt](../customization/custom-prompt.md).
 - **Enable think mode**: Activate deeper AI reasoning for complex questions.
-For more details, see [Reasoning modes](../customization/reasoning-modes.md).
+See [Reasoning modes](../customization/reasoning-modes.md).

 ### Data privacy